Stamps

 Stamps in Master PDF Editor

-Default stamps contain only a static stamp title and an author name.
+Default stamps contain only a static stamp title and author’s name.
 Dynamic stamps can also contain information retrieved from the computer at the moment of stamp placement: system date and time.

-An author name can be changed in the Tools > Settings menu on the Comments tab.
-A stamp name is left unchanged as for default stamps.
+The author’s name can be changed in the Tools > Settings menu on the Comments tab.
+The dynamic stamp name is left unchanged as for default stamps.

-To edit or remove the existing stamps, select a stamp in the Custom Stamps window and press the Edit or Delete button.
+To edit or remove the existing stamps, select the stamp in the Custom Stamps pop up window and click the Edit or Delete button.

 Adding a custom stamp in Master PDF Editor